exonum/exonum-doc/src/advanced/consensus/timeouts-adjustment.md

   `block_load` is greater than `OPTIMAL_BLOCK_LOAD`, then the timeout decreases;

 - `TXS_BLOCK_LIMIT`: floating-point value.
-  Is the maximum number of transactions in a block;
+  Is the maximum number of transactions in a block.
+It is consensus algorithm parameter defined in [system configuration](../../architecture/configuration.md#genesisconsensus).

 - `OPTIMAL_LOAD`: floating-point value.
   Is the number of transactions in the optimally loaded block: